secure-77/Perlite/README.md

 - hightlight.js (included in this repo)

-### Images and Header
+### Images and Links

 - the images should resident in the same folder of your .md file, if you use a global folder for all of your images, you can change the path / replacement statement in the content.php file.
-- The logo and links in the Header (Blog, About) are static at the moment, you can change this in the index.php
+- unfortunately Obsidian links to other files will not work

 ### Security